turingschool/curriculum/source/projects/the_scale_up.markdown

 ### Feature Additions -- Base Expectations

+#### Images: Uploads -> URLs

+Holy AWS Bills Batman!
+At this scale we can't afford to host images for all of our items, users, etc.
+A first order of business should be replacing any image upload requirements with an option to provide an image url.

 #### Pagination

 With all the records we're handling now, it won't be feasible to simply render a list of every